david-dick/firefox-marionette/README.md

     # user agent is now equal to
     # Mozilla/5.0 (X11; Linux s390x; rv:109.0) Gecko/20100101 Firefox/115.0

-If the `stealth` parameter has supplied to the [new](#new) method, it will also attempt to delete/provide dummy implementations for number of [javascript attributes](https://github.com/mdn/browser-compat-data) to match the desired browser.
+If the `stealth` parameter has supplied to the [new](#new) method, it will also attempt to create known specific javascript functions to imitate the required browser.
+If the database built by [build-bcd-for-firefox](https://metacpan.org/pod/build-bcd-for-firefox) is accessible, then it will also attempt to delete/provide dummy implementations for the corresponding [javascript attributes](https://github.com/mdn/browser-compat-data) for the desired browser.
 The following websites have been very useful in testing these ideas;

 - [https://browserleaks.com/javascript](https://browserleaks.com/javascript)
 - [https://www.amiunique.org/fingerprint](https://www.amiunique.org/fingerprint)